> Start in La Sage and complete the Eastern Part of the Walkers Haute Route

-Our 7-day package leads you through the eastern half of the Walkers Haute Route, starting in La Sage and ending in Zermatt, Switzerland.
-This is basically the same package as this 5-day itinerary but with a hotel in La Sage and in Zermatt.
+Our 8-day package leads you through the eastern half of the Walkers Haute Route, starting in La Sage and ending in Zermatt, Switzerland.
+This is basically the same package as this 6-day itinerary but with a hotel in La Sage and in Zermatt.
 Along the way, you will spend the nights in Swiss mountain huts and local Hotels.
-During this 5-day adventure, you'll enjoy stunning mountain views, snow-capped peaks, and walk through small picturesque mountain villages.
+During this 6-day adventure, you'll enjoy stunning mountain views, snow-capped peaks, and walk through small picturesque mountain villages.
 You don't have to worry about the logistics of booking the huts.
 We'll take care of that for you, so all you have to do is enjoy this unforgettable adventure.

-We will take care of arranging accommodation for you.
+We will take care of arranging accommodation on the Walkers Haute Route for you.
 We will also provide you with a detailed itinerary for every stage and instructions on how to get to the trailhead.

-We will arrange your accommodation in mountain huts and local hotels.
-There are several options to choose from along the trail.
-We have selected the accommodations on our trek based on the length of each stage and recommendations from trekkers who have done the trek before us.
+We arrange your accommodation on the Walkers Haute Route in hotels, hostels or huts along the way.
+We have selected accommodations on our trek based on the length of each stage and recommendations from hikers who have gone before us on the Walkers Haute Route.